Arterial roads in metropolitan Phoenix: Scottsdale Road

 Scottsdale Road is a north–south arterial road in the northeastern part of the Phoenix metropolitan area.
 The highway extends from Rio Salado Parkway in Tempe, where the highway continues south as Rural Road, north to Carefree Highway in northern Scottsdale.
 The full length of Scottsdale Road is part of the National Highway System as a principal arterial.

 Scottsdale Road begins and Rural Road ends at Rio Salado Parkway at the north end of the Tempe campus of Arizona State University.
 Scottsdale Road heads north as a six-lane divided highway that immediately crosses over the Salt River.
 North of the river, the highway has a single-point urban interchange with Arizona State Route 202 (SR 202; Red Mountain Freeway).
 Scottsdale Road leaves Tempe and enters Scottsdale at McKellips Road.
 Through downtown Scottsdale, two parallel roads split from and rejoin Scottsdale Road—Drinkwater Boulevard to the east and Goldwater Boulevard to the west—and Scottsdale Road carries four lanes through downtown, where the highway intersects Indian School Road.
 North of downtown Scottsdale, the highway passes along the east side of the town of Paradise Valley and passes through Central Scottsdale, where the road intersects Shea Boulevard.
 North of Cactus Road, Scottsdale Road forms the border between the Paradise Valley urban village of Phoenix to the west and Scottsdale to the east.
 The highway passes to the west of Scottsdale Airport between Thunderbird Road and the intersection with the east end of Bell Road and the west end of Frank Lloyd Wright Boulevard.
 Immediately north of the intersection, Scottsdale Road crosses the Central Arizona Project aqueduct and borders the Desert View urban village of Phoenix on the west.
 At its diamond interchange with SR 101 (Pima Freeway), the highway becomes a four-lane highway with center turn lane through a mix of open desert and subdivisions.
 Scottsdale Road fully enters the city of Scottsdale and becomes a divided highway shortly before its northern terminus at a three-legged intersection with Carefree Highway.
 The road continues north into Carefree as Tom Darlington Drive.

+The Borgata of Scottsdale was an open-air shopping center at 6166 North Scottsdale Road in Scottsdale.
+Built in 1981, the approximately 90,000-square-foot development was designed with architectural elements inspired by the Tuscan town of San Gimignano.
+By 2013, most of its stores had vacated the property as plans advanced to redevelop the site for residential use.
+The shopping center was demolished later that year and replaced by a condominium development known as The Enclave at Borgata.